speedrun-hq/contracts-core/README.md

 This repository holds all the smart contracts for the Speedrun protocol.

-# EVM Contracts

-Contains the Solidity contracts for intent-based bridge platform implementation.
+Currently the repo only implements Solidity contracts but it will also source code for other smart contract languages like Solana in the future.

 ## Intent Contract Interface